 What's in my food?
 A questions that you need to ask if you care - now more than ever.
 What are growth-promoting hormones?
 Are growth hormones dangerous?
-But a quick research will end in frustration and leave you even more clueless than you have been before.
+A quick research usually will end in frustration and leave you even more clueless than you have been before.
 The issue itself is rather complicated and not as clear as night and day.
 We will try to shed some light and hope to help widen your horizon by taking a look beyond it.

 You can also click on the links below to jump right to the section you are interested in.